 What to visit in Mijas?
 Donkeys and charming white alleys

-Located on the magical Costa del Sol, it is one of those destinations that encapsulates the essence of Andalusia.
-Made up of two main areas, Mijas Costa and Mijas Pueblo, this place is a true paradise amongst paradises for lovers of sun, culture and Andalusian scenery.
-If you are looking for what to visit in Mijas and what are its main attractions, you have come to the right place!
+Located on the magical Costa del Sol, Mijas is one of those destinations that perfectly encapsulates the essence of Andalusia.
+Made up of two main areas, Mijas Costa and Mijas Pueblo, this charming municipality is a true paradise for lovers of sun, culture and traditional Andalusian scenery.
+If you are wondering what to visit in Mijas and what its main attractions are, you have come to the right place.

 To fully enjoy this wonderful destination, rent a car in Fuengirola and discover all the corners of Mijas and the Costa del Sol.